St Michael on Greenhill, Lichfield

-St Michael on Greenhill is a parish church in Lichfield, Staffordshire in the United Kingdom, located on the high ground of Greenhill in the east of the city.
-A church has been on the present site since at least 1190 but the current building dates mainly from the restoration of 1842–43.
+St Michael on Greenhill is a parish church in Lichfield, Staffordshire in England, located on the high ground of Greenhill east of the city.
+A church has been on the present site since at least 1190 but the current building was the structure from the restoration of 1842–43.
 The churchyard is one of five ancient burial grounds in England and is one of the largest churchyards in the country at 9 acre.

 The church is Grade II* listed; four of the monuments in the churchyard are separately listed Grade II.

 History

 Ancient burial ground

 The church lies on a sandstone ridge at 104 m above sea level, and it overlooks the city to the west.
 The land on which the church is located owes much of its ancient history to its hilltop location.

 St Michael's Church at Greenhill is first recorded in 1190, but the area on which it stands has a much older history.
-Mesolithic flint remains have been unearthed in the churchyard and may indicate the site of an early flint industry, these remains indicate the site on which St Michael's churchyard now stands was one, if not the earliest settlement in Lichfield.
+Mesolithic flint remains have been unearthed in the churchyard and may indicate the site of an early flint industry.
+These remains indicate the site on which St Michael's churchyard now stands was one of the earliest settlement in Lichfield.

-Before the church, the site was one of significant religious importance as a burial ground.
+Before the church was built, the site served as a significant religious place for burial.
 It is one of five ancient burial grounds in England.
 Local lore relates that it was consecrated by Saint Augustine and that the presence of this ancient site in Mercia drew Saint Chad to Lichfield and ensured that it became the centre of the new diocese.
 Evidence of its ancient roots can be found in the presence of crouched burials, a type of burial more common before the Norman Conquest.

 Speculation about the churchyard's large size of 7 acre (increased to 9 acre in the 20th century) suggested that it had been the burial place of early Christians, victims of a supposed massacre of the followers of the apocryphal Saint Amphibalus.
 Another suggestion made it a Mercian tribal necropolis.
 Its size may merely reflect its function as the principal graveyard for the city and the surrounding areas.